 Many sponsors can attest to this next reason firsthand.
 After ordering the product and distributing it to their students to sell, they end up struggling to collect the money.
 If you have any doubt that your students will be able to return the money you may not want to do a direct sale fundraiser.

 It’s rare, but you may get an occasional parent who will sell the product and then use the money to pay the light bill.
 This is a painful reminder to those groups who’ve experienced this firsthand.
 Even those sponsors who do their due diligence by signing out product using a sales tracking sheet can end up being out several hundred dollars.
 Once product has been issued, you’re at the mercy of your sellers until the money has been turned in.
 It’s that simple.

 2. Lower Pricing Requires Additional Selling

-Some groups will choose a direct sale fundraiser, like lollipops, because of the lower price point, which can help in certain areas.
+Some groups will choose a direct sale, like lollipop fundraiser, because of the lower price point, which can help in certain areas.
 This makes purchasing much easier for most everyone, including students.
 On the other hand, think about how many more 50¢ lollipops you’ll have to sell compared to a $12 item from a brochure to make the same amount of money.

 3. Limitations to Ordering Product Up Front

 Another limitation is how will you pay for the product if you don’t have any money?
 After all, this is why you’re fundraising in the first place.
 Most prefer not to have to front the money with a credit card, especially for larger purchases.
 Many companies accept purchase orders, but only for public schools.
 There are definite advantages to taking orders and collecting money on your end before having to pay the company for the product.

 After carefully considering your options, it may come down to a gut decision.
 Ultimately your choice will hopefully make you more money once all is said and done.